stormkit-io/app-stormkit-io/README.md

 ## Latest development

-You can preview the latest development at [https://beta.stormkit.dev/](https://beta.stormkit.dev).
+You can preview the latest development on [https://app.stormkit.io/](https://app.stormkit.io).
 This will reflect changes from latest master branch.

 ## Contributing